JuniorWMB/Test-Movie-TMDB/README.md

 ```
 ## 💻 Project Description

-Movie Finder is app to find top movie and all movie.
-You can sort by alphabetic or filter by genre and year.
+Movie Finder is an app designed to help users find movies based on different search criteria (alphabetic order or filter by genre or year).

-The top movie is carousel slide create from scratch.
+The top movie carousel has been created from scratch.
-The all movie section, you can only see 20 movies and when you scroll end you see the other 20 movies, i build this from scratch to.
+In the "all movie" section, users can see up to 20 movies and scroll to the end to find more movies.
+I have also built this functionnality from scratch.

-Why i used :
+Tech Stack :

-- [Next.js](https://nextjs.org/docs) - Because Fast refresh, server-side renderinge, Built-in Image  Component and Automatic Image Optimization, Reusable components.
+- [Next.js](https://nextjs.org/docs) - Used for the speed of the refresh feature, server-side renderinge, Built-in Image  Component and Automatic Image Optimization, Reusable components.
-- [Jest](https://jestjs.io/fr/) - Because very fast to execute, relatively easy to setup, not requiring any elaborate configuration,
+- [Jest](https://jestjs.io/fr/) - Used for the speed of execution, ease to setup, doesn't require any complex configuration

-Challenge :
+Challenges I faced :

-- I build my carousel from scratch, first i use useRef to access to my div carousel and i use scrollLeft and offsetWidth.
+- Building the carousel from scratch: I used useRef to access my div carousel and then scrollLeft and offsetWidth.
-- I create a scroll infinite to my all movie.
-When my user touch the end to my div, next page is load.
+- Create the infinite scroll for all movies: to create a better user experience, at the end to my div, the next page loads automatically.
-- Some picture doesnt load so i build a component 'FallBackImage' who replace a image doesnt load with image default.
+- Issues with picture  loading: To solve the problem, I built a component 'FallBackImage' which replaced the image which didn't load with another default image.